xsoder/buffer-manager.nvim/README.md

 # Buffer manager.nvim

-A modern, interactive session manager for Neovim inspired by harpoon.
+A modern, interactive session manager for Neovim inspired by harpoon by ThePrimeAgen.
 Effortlessly view, switch, delete, and manage buffers and sessions with a beautiful UI powered by Telescope and optional FZF integration.
 ![Buffer Manager Screenshot](base.png)
 ![Bugger Manager Screenshot](help.png)